-or 1.
-Questions for written answer may be put by any Member to the Commission, to the Council or to the Foreign Ministers meeting in European Political Cooperation.
+Questions for written answer Member to the Commission, to the Council or to the Foreign Ministers meeting in European Political Cooperation.

 These questions shall be brief and relate to specific points falling within the sphere of activities of the Communities; they shall be submitted in writing to the President, who shall communicate them to the institution concerned.